Pivotality, twisted centres and the anti-double of a Hopf monad: Pivotal structures and twisted centres

-Thus, writing $\Omega = (\lDual \alpha, \sigma_{\lDual \alpha, \blank }) \in \ZCat C$, we have $\rho_{A,X}\rho_{\Omega, X} = \id_X$. \end{proof}
+Thus, writing \(\Omega = (\lDual \alpha, \sigma_{\lDual \alpha, \blank }) \in \ZCat C\), we have \(\rho_{A,X}\rho_{\Omega, X} = \id_X\). \end{proof}

-\begin{lemma} Two elements $[A], [C] \in \Pic \ACat C$ induce the same pivotal structure on $\ZCat C$ if and only if there exists a $[B] \in \Pic \SZCat C$ such that $[B \otimes A] = [C]$. \end{lemma} \begin{proof} Let $[A], [C] \in \Pic \ACat C$.
-Suppose there exists a $[B] \in \Pic \SZCat C$ such that $[B \otimes A] = [C]$.
-For any $X\in \ZCat C$, we compute:
+\begin{lemma} Two elements \([A], [C] \in \Pic \ACat C\) induce the same pivotal structure on \(\ZCat C\) if and only if there exists a \([B] \in \Pic \SZCat C\) such that \([B \otimes A] = [C]\). \end{lemma} \begin{proof} Let \([A], [C] \in \Pic \ACat C\).
+Suppose there exists a \([B] \in \Pic \SZCat C\) such that \([B \otimes A] = [C]\).
+For any \(X\in \ZCat C\), we compute:

-If conversely $\rho_A =\rho_C$, we claim that $C \otimes \lDual A$ is symmetric.
-By Lemma~\ref{lem: alternative_char_of_sym_objs} we have to show that for every $X\in \ZCat C$ the `entwinement' $\rho_{C \otimes \lDual A}$ of $C \otimes \lDual A$ with $X$ is the identity and indeed we observe
+If conversely \(\rho_A =\rho_C\), we claim that \(C \otimes \lDual A\) is symmetric.
+By Lemma~\ref{lem: alternative_char_of_sym_objs} we have to show that for every \(X\in \ZCat C\) the `entwinement' \(\rho_{C \otimes \lDual A}\) of \(C \otimes \lDual A\) with \(X\) is the identity and indeed we observe

-For the first equality we used the hexagon identities as in Equation~\eqref{eq: seperating_entwinments_via_hex_ids} to separate $\rho_{C \otimes \lDual A, X}$ into two parts.
-The second one follows from the description of the inverse of $\rho_{A,X}$ given in Lemma~\ref{lem: inverse_of_ind_piv_struc}.
-Finally, since $\id_{C}\otimes \ev_{A}^l \from C \otimes \lDual A \otimes A \to C$ is an isomorphism in $\ACat C$, we have $[(C\otimes \lDual A) \otimes A] = [C]$. \end{proof}
+For the first equality we used the hexagon identities as in Equation~\eqref{eq: seperating_entwinments_via_hex_ids} to separate \(\rho_{C \otimes \lDual A, X}\) into two parts.
+The second one follows from the description of the inverse of \(\rho_{A,X}\) given in Lemma~\ref{lem: inverse_of_ind_piv_struc}.
+Finally, since \(\id_{C}\otimes \ev_{A}^l \from C \otimes \lDual A \otimes A \to C\) is an isomorphism in \(\ACat C\), we have \([(C\otimes \lDual A) \otimes A] = [C]\). \end{proof}

-The isomorphisms classes of `invertible' objects of $\ACat C$ are not just a set but form the Picard heap $\Pic \ACat C$.
-Our next lemma shows that its heap multiplication projects onto the orbits under the $\Pic \SZCat C$-action.
+The isomorphisms classes of $\cat{C}$-invertible objects of \(\ACat C\) are not just a set but form the Picard heap \(\Pic \ACat C\).
+Our next lemma shows that its heap operation projects onto the orbits under the \(\Pic \SZCat C\)-action.

-\begin{lemma} The canonical projection $\pi \from \Pic \ACat C \to \Pic \ACat C/\Pic \SZCat C$ induces a heap structure on the set of equivalence classes $\Pic \ACat{C}/\Pic \SZCat C$. \end{lemma} \begin{proof} The claim follows from a general observation.
-Let $X \in \ZCat C$ and $A \in \ACat C$.
-The half-braiding $\sigma_{X,A} \from X \otimes A \to A \otimes X$ is an isomorphism in $\ACat C$:
+\begin{lemma} The canonical projection \(\pi \from \Pic \ACat C \to \Pic \ACat C/\Pic \SZCat C\) induces a heap structure on the set of equivalence classes \(\Pic \ACat{C}/\Pic \SZCat C\). \end{lemma} \begin{proof} The claim follows from a general observation.
+Let \(X \in \ZCat C\) and \(A \in \ACat C\).
+The half-braiding \(\sigma_{X,A} \from X \otimes A \to A \otimes X\) is an isomorphism in \(\ACat C\):

-Likewise, $\sigma_{X, \lDual A} \from X \otimes \lDual A \to \lDual A \otimes X$ is an isomorphism in $\QCat C$.
-As a consequence, for all $[A], [A'], [A''] \in \Pic \ACat{C}$ and $[B], [B'], [B''] \in\Pic \SZCat C$ we have
+Likewise, \(\sigma_{X, \lDual A} \from X \otimes \lDual A \to \lDual A \otimes X\) is an isomorphism in \(\QCat C\).
+As a consequence, for all \([A], [A'], [A''] \in \Pic \ACat{C}\) and \([B], [B'], [B''] \in\Pic \SZCat C\) we have

 \end{proof}